 The lovely drawing room was of a pure Swedish neoclassical bent, with plenty of air and light, contrasting grandeur and simplicity, with pale blue walls, white painted Louis XVI furniture, and sheer ruffled curtains at the windows, the better to reflect light on the antique parquet floors.
 The doors were flush, and there were virtually no moldings to interrupt the smooth background, highlighting the elegant shapes within.

-The Yellow Drawing Room at Winterthur in the 1930's, showing the pilasters that were later salvaged for the Duck Creek dining room
+The White Drawing Room at Winterthur in the 1930's, showing the pilasters that were later salvaged for the Duck Creek dining room

 Photographs of Duck Creek by Taylor & Dull, Magazine Antiques, December 1957